funkyfuture/deck-chores/docs/usage.rst

 interval   a :ref:`interval` definition jitter     the maximum length of a random delay before each job's execution (in
-           conjunction with a :ref:`cron` or :ref:`interval` trigger); can be either a number that define seconds or numbers with subsequent time unit indicator like the :ref:`interval` trigger can be defined with max        the maximum of simultaneously running command instances, defaults to :envvar:`DEFAULT_MAX` timezone   the timezone that the trigger relates to, defaults to :envvar:`TIMEZONE` user       the user to run the command; see :ref:`options-user` for details regarding the defaults workdir    the working directory when the command is executed
+           conjunction with a :ref:`cron` or :ref:`interval` trigger); can be either a number that define seconds or numbers with a subsequent time unit indicator like the :ref:`interval` trigger can be defined with max the maximum of simultaneously running command instances, defaults to :envvar:`DEFAULT_MAX` timezone   the timezone that the trigger relates to, defaults to :envvar:`TIMEZONE` user       the user to run the command; see :ref:`the user option <options-user>` for details regarding the defaults workdir    the working directory when the command is executed
 =========  ====================================================================